Open Days at St Mary’s Church, Coleorton

 Heritage Coffee Mornings

-Our next Saturday get-togethers - with a bit of "sleuthing" are 10.30 - noon at The New Inn, Peggs Green:
+Our next Saturday get-togethers - with a bit of "sleuthing" is on 21 June 10.30 - noon at The New Inn, Peggs Green

 If you have any questions about Coleorton families, buildings or life as it once was in Coleorton do come along.
 We enjoy hearing your stories and seeing if we can all help each other discover more about our local village.
 There will be photos and articles to examine and some transcripts of local census and 1939 register records.
 We also have a number of class photos from Viscount Beaumont's School.